Bug report #370

 Could you try if it is the same for you with the Gauss-boaga postgis layer?

-#2 Updated by Marco Hugentobler about 15 years ago
+#2 Updated by Marco Hugentobler over 16 years ago

 Oh, I just realised that I used the QGIS SRID instead of postgis SRID when I created the table.
 Now it works for me as it should.